-In April, 2017, the Hanson 31-5054z water well located approximately 20 miles south of Shreveport, Louisiana (Figure 1) reportedly began to vent natural gas and water (Corey Shircliff, Geologist, Injection and Mining Division, Louisiana Department of Natural Resources, personal communication, November 2017).
-The wellhead blew off of this water well by August, 2017 and a column of water was reportedly expelled up to 100 feet into the air.
+In April 2017, the Hanson 31-5054z water well located approximately 20 miles south of Shreveport, Louisiana (Figure 1) reportedly began to vent natural gas and water (Corey Shircliff, Geologist, Injection and Mining Division, Louisiana Department of Natural Resources, personal communication, November 2017; Figure 1).
+The wellhead blew off of this water well by August, 2017 and a column of water purportedly was expelled up to 100 feet into the air.
 The Hanson 31-5054z water well is screened in a freshwater channel sand aquifer (Eocene Wilcox Formation) at 360 feet.
 A different nearby water well, the Hanson 31-5055z, was noted to have gas bubbling at the surface at the same time.
 The Hanson 31-5055z well produces fresh water from the same Wilcox aquifer, but from a different channel sand at 460 feet.
 The Hanson 31-5055z well was plugged, so the stray gas was presumed to be migrating upward behind the casing (PVC casing).
 The Louisiana Department of Natural Resources initiated mitigation efforts which included performing natural gas geochemical analyses to help determine the origin of the stray gas in the water wells.
 The wells are located in an active petroleum producing basin making nearby oil and gas wells possible sources of the stray gas (Figure 1).
-This report provides the results of geochemical analyses of natural gases produced from five oil and gas wells located near the Hanson water wells and a comparison of those results with the stray gas contaminating the water wells.
-The latter sample was collected from the Hanson Relief water well (SN #169060).